 America loves to barbecue and one of my favorite things is grilled BBQ chicken wings.
 It’s one of my favorite ways to cook chicken.
 Smoking the chicken is a great way to add even more flavor to this summer favorite.
-Even if you do not own a smoker, you can still smoke these wings like a pitmaster using your grill – and it’s easier than you think!
+Even if you do not own a digital electric smoker (affiliate link), you can still smoke these wings like a pitmaster using your grill – and it’s easier than you think!

 Today, we are going to smoke some whole chicken wings on the grill.
 This works for both the gas or charcoal grill with no special smoker or attachments needed – just a handful or two of smoking chips which I pickup seasonally in the BBQ section of my local box store.
-The mild smoky flavor infused by the addition of Applewood smoking chips is amazing and perfect for the delicate flavor of the chicken meat.
+The mild smoky flavor infused by the addition of apple wood smoking chips (affiliate link) is amazing and perfect for the delicate flavor of the chicken meat.

 I like to coat the wings first with a quick dry rub and allow them to marinate anywhere from 30-minutes up to overnight.
 This adds layers of flavors to the wings.
 They are then cooked predominately over indirect heat with the apple smoking chips smoldering on the other side of the grill.